 First Person Shooter

 - Subverted in some cases in the game BioShock, explained in others.
 There are instances where opponents will run to use health stations you also have access to including a boss fight against Dr. Steinman, and hacking a station will cause it to harm enemies who try to use it.
 In addition, the random gear laying around is usually explained as having been left there when the previous residents were killed or mutated beyond being able to use them, or is bought from automated shops

-- Justified somewhat in S.T.A.L.K.E.R., the stashes are metal boxes, backpacks or even small spaces like pieces of large pipe, all with various supplies, weapons and ammunition, either dropped by people when they were killed or left behind by those who wanted to come back later to retrieve them (and many of these are in dangerous locations no one would dare approach without reason, which justifies their status as secret stashes.
+- In S.T.A.L.K.E.R., the stashes are metal boxes, backpacks or even small spaces like pieces of large pipe, all with various supplies, weapons and ammunition, either dropped by people when they were killed or left behind by those who wanted to come back later to retrieve them (and many of these are in dangerous locations no one would dare approach without reason, which justifies their status as secret stashes.
 Bizarrely enough, however, in the first two games, almost all of these caches are completely empty until you acquire PDA entries detailing their locations by searching particular corpses or buying the info off other stalkers.
 Call of Pripyat rectifies that: you don't need to get the info (which can't be collected off dead stalkers' PDA's either) to get the loot in the stash, you just have to know where it _is_.

 - Borderlands is riddled with inexplicable lockers, inexplicable safes, inexplicable gun racks and inexplicable toilets, all full of treasure for you to take.
 Due to the fact that nearly all loot is randomized this leads to unusual situations like finding weapons that are far more powerful than the ones nearby mooks are using.
 Or there are upgrades that mooks can't use or should be using (like buffs an advanced turret found when dealing with simple bandits or item that regenerates ammo).
 Or there are weapons that don't make sense being there, like sniper rifles in a tight winding caves or shotguns on sniper perches.

 - Serious Sam II has got treasure chest items which yield points.